andreas-zeller/andreas-zeller.github.io/README.md

 I do software research.
 My students and I create tools and techniques that **help developers build better software**&mdash;by automatically testing, analyzing, and debugging its code and its development process.

-Our approaches have had quite some impact in academia and industry.
+Our approaches have proven quite influential in academia and industry.
 My [Curriculum Vitae](assets/ZellerCV.pdf) lists the most important achievements.

 ## Latest News from [@AndreasZeller](https://twitter.com/AndreasZeller)